Creator Q&A

 It's All or Nothing, Vale By Andrea Beatriz Arango

-A poignant novel in verse where, after a life-changing accident, one girl finds her way back to her life’s passion.
-From the Newbery Honor Award-winning author of Iveliz Explains It All.
+A poignant novel in verse in which, after a life-changing accident, one girl finds her way back to her life’s passion.
+From the Newbery Honor-winning author of Iveliz Explains It All.

 All these months of staring at the wall?